Every Victorian Government secondary school campus will be funded to employ a suitably qualified mental health practitioner by the end of 2021.

 - Social Workers.

-Mental health practitioners work flexibly, based on the needs and priorities of their school and students.
+Mental health practitioners are school-based roles who work flexibly, based on the needs and priorities of their school and students.

 - provision of direct counselling support to students and other early intervention services